Jagouris/flexagon/README.md

    </page>
 </binder>
 ```
-And finally, give a simple design to your binder with CSS:
+- Then, give a simple design to your binder with CSS:
 ```HTML
 <style>
    binder {